It’s DEI or die! for campus free speech

 Like

-7. A Voice in the Wilderness says:
+6. A Voice in the Wilderness

 The entitled Stanford Law School mob that shouted down an invited conservative judge was practicing censorship.
 According to one account, a couple of the placards held up by the “protestors” were obscene and meant for the visitor’s eyes.
 Scary thing is, these thugs are future lawyers, judges, court commissioners, politicians, administrators, etc.